 Going to the dead sea on the Jordan side

-The Dead Sea, one of the most unique and intriguing bodies of water on Earth, is renowned for its extreme salinity and therapeutic properties.
-Located at the lowest point on the Earth’s surface, more than 430 meters below sea level, it straddles the border between Jordan and Israel.
+The Dead Sea, one of the most unique bodies of water on Earth, is renowned for its extreme salinity and therapeutic properties.
+Located at the lowest point on the Earth’s surface, more than 430 meters below sea level, its located in the border between Jordan and Israel.
 The high salt concentration, around ten times that of typical ocean water, makes swimming nearly impossible but allows visitors to float effortlessly.

 Rich in minerals like magnesium, sodium, and potassium, the Dead Sea has been a destination for wellness and healing for thousands of years.
 Its stunning landscapes, with crystalized salt formations and the surrounding desert, create a mesmerizing natural wonder that continues to captivate travelers and researchers alike.
 Despite its name, the Dead Sea supports a unique ecosystem and holds a profound place in human history, from biblical times to modern-day tourism and scientific study.